oa-333/elog/README.md

     ELOG_APP_STACK_TRACE_EX(logger, elog::ELEVEL_INFO, "", 0, "Testing application stack trace");

+In this example, the [log line format](#configuring-log-line-format) can be configured:

+    elog::configureLogFormat("${time} ${level:6} [${tid}] ${src} ${msg}");

+The effect is the following line format:

+- time stamp
+- followed by log level aligned to the left using width of 6 characters
+- followed by thread id, log source name and log message

-This examples adds an asynchronous log target to send log lines to Grafana-Loki, while flushing (i.e. send HTTP message with accumulated log lines) each 100 log lines or 5 seconds, and restricting log shipping to ERROR log level, with retry timeout of 5 seconds (when Loki is down), and backlog of 1 MB of data (after which old log data is discard while Loki is down):
+This final examples adds an asynchronous log target to send log lines to Grafana-Loki, with following configuration:

     elog::configureTargetFromStr(
         "async://quantum?quantum_buffer_size=1000&log_level=ERROR | "